What’s your take on New Year’s resolutions? Are they shit on a stick or are you into them?

 As long as you have a game plan to put the custard creams down at some point, it’s all good in the hood.

-So here’s the interesting thing.
-Even though I’ve been eating stuff that I would never normally eat, I have also been super diligent about eating lots of cruciferous vegetables.
+So here’s the thing.
+Even though I’ve been eating stuff that I normally wouldn’t, I’ve also been super diligent about eating lots of cruciferous vegetables.

 When it comes to nutrient gods, cruciferous veggies win.